arvados/arvados/doc/development/RunningTests.md

 `CONFIGSRC` | A directory with an Arvados cluster `config.yml`.
 Tests will read `Clusters.zzzzz.PostgreSQL.Connection` from that file to determine how to connect to the test database.
 If not set, the tests will use default connection settings.
 `WORKSPACE` | A directory with an Arvados Git checkout.
 Defaults to what Git reports for `run-tests.sh` itself.

-`run-tests.sh` cleans `ARVADOS` variables from the environment to help ensure consistent test execution.
-These variables are helpful, but you must pass them as arguments to `run-tests.sh` and not in the environment directly.
+`run-tests.sh` cleans the `ARVADOS_[…]` variables from the environment to help ensure consistent test execution.
+Sometimes you may want to set these variables nonetheless, but then you must pass them as arguments to `run-tests.sh` rather than export them to the environment directly.

 Variable               | Value
 -----------------------|------------------------------------------------------